-Several features about Persian miniatures stand out.
-The first is the size and level of detail; many of these paintings are quite small, but they feature-rich, complex scenes which can occupy a viewer for hours.
+Several features of Persian miniatures stand out.
+The first is the size and level of detail; many of these paintings are quite small, but they feature rich, complex scenes which can occupy a viewer for hours.
 Classically, a Persian miniature also features accents in gold and silver leaf, along with a very vivid array of colors.
-The perspective in a Persian miniature also tends to be very intriguing, with elements overlaid on each other in ways which sometimes feel awkward to people who are accustomed to the look and feel of Western art.
+The perspective in a Persian miniature also tends to be very intriguing, with elements overlaid on each other in ways that sometimes feel awkward to people who are accustomed to the look and feel of Western art.

-The first miniature paintings in Iran dates back to the beginning of the Islamic period; between the 7th and 10th century, influenced by the Sassanid, Manain and Byzantine art that are called the Baqdad or Abbasi school.
+The first miniature paintings in Iran date back to the beginning of the Islamic period; between the 7th and 10th century, influenced by the Sassanid, Manain, and Byzantine art that are called the Baqdad or Abbasi school.
 Of course, the influences of the Middle Asian themes and meanings were observable although biased Caliphs had prohibited human figures to be painted.